 You can get rid of it by cropping the image with the Crop Tool.

 Click on one corner of the image and drag until you get the area you want to keep.

 6. Lighten and Darken Just Certain Parts of Your Image

 You can use the Dodge tool for making portions of the images lighter.
-This is handy when you don’t like the exposure you got straight from the camera.
+This is handy when you don’t like the

 When you select the icon, you can choose in the toolbar if aiming to the shadows, mid-tones or highlights.
 Photoshop will selectively lighten just those ones.
 You need to go over the area you want to make brighter with a brush.